 My friends who live abroad - when asked what they miss about SA - always mention food.
 Things like: I can’t get “Mrs Balls Chutney in Australia!”
 Or, “I miss the taste of real boerewors” and “whenever I drink Coke I crave a giant packet of NikNaks”.

-So I imagine they’ll be serious cases of FOMO when we all celebrate Heritage Day this month.
+So I imagine there will be serious cases of FOMO when we all celebrate Heritage Day this month.
 I am super excited - we've already started featuring and sharing a few of our favourite braai recipes to get you all in a “Proudly South African” mood.

-To demonstrate this, I asked our team yesterday what their favourite South African food was.
+To demonstrate this, I asked the Food24 team to share their favourite South African food.
 Cath says she loves umphokoqo – hot with lots of butter, milk and sugar – which she used to eat as a small child growing up in the Eastern Cape.
-Jess, our intern loves a snoek braai with apricot jam when she’s on a summer on holiday on the west coast.
-Danielle enjoys a "lekker" Lamb potjie when she’s with friends and family.
-Cathy loves biltong and toasted cheese sandwiches with Mrs. Balls Chutney.
+Jess, our intern loves a snoek braai with apricot jam in summer on the west coast.
+Danielle enjoys a "lekker" Lamb potjie when she’s with friends and family and Cathy loves biltong and toasted cheese sandwiches with Mrs. Balls Chutney.

 Our site is jam packed with gorgeous recipes that scream, ‘Mzansi’... like waterblommetjie bredie, Malva pudding, Bobotie, Chakalaka, dhaltjies, koeksisters, samoosas, gatsbies, boerewors rolls, Cape Malay curry and so much more.

 Don’t let this overwhelm you though when you start planning your menu for Heritage Day.
 Have you seen our top 10 South African dessert recipes?
 Or our list of 3 Pinotages for Heritage month?
-I simply can’t resist bookmarking this Biltong and blue cheese salad recipe – perfect for a Spring lunch.
-Speaking of Spring, there's nothing that puts me in a better mood at this time of the year than singing along to Koos Kombuis' "Lente in die Boland".
+I simply can’t resist bookmarking this Biltong and blue cheese salad recipe – perfect for a Spring lunch